charlotteliang/prompt-manager/SETUP_FIREBASE.md

 - Implement client code for basic CRUD operations for the application
 - **Important**: Use the `firebase deploy` command to provision the database automatically. **Do not ask developers to go to the console to do it**.
 - **Environment**: Use production environment directly - avoid emulator for initial setup
-- **Verification**: Guide developers to verify database creation at the [Firebase Console](https://console.firebase.google.com/)
+- **Verification**: Guide developers to verify database creation at the [Firebase Console](https://console.firebase.google.com/) by clicking on the "Firestore Database" tab in the left navigation to confirm the database is created.
-- **Testing**: Recommend developers test their application and verify data appears correctly in the console
+- **Testing**: Recommend developers test their application and verify data appears correctly in the console.
+Ask developers to confirm they can see their test data in the console before proceeding to the next step.
-- **Security**: Recommend implementing authentication if the application handles sensitive user data
+- **Security**: Recommend implementing authentication if the application handles sensitive user data.
+Guide users to navigate to the "Firestore Database" section and click on the "Rules" tab to view and configure their security rules.
 - **Security Warning**: Alert developers against making Firestore security rules public (allowing read/write without authentication)

 ### 4. Configure Firebase Authentication

-- Implement sign-up and login pages using Firebase Authentication
 - **Permission Required**: Request developer permission before implementing authentication features
-- **Provider Setup**: Guide developers to enable authentication providers (Email/Password, Google Sign-in, etc.) in the [Firebase Auth Console](https://console.firebase.google.com/)
+- **Provider Setup**: Guide developers to enable authentication providers (Email/Password, Google Sign-in, etc.) in the [Firebase Auth Console](https://console.firebase.google.com/).
+Ask developers to confirm which authentication method they selected before proceeding to implementation.
+- **Implementation**: Create sign-up and login pages using Firebase Authentication.
 - **Security Rules**: Update Firestore security rules to ensure only authenticated users can access their own data
 - **Testing**: Recommend developers test the complete sign-up and sign-in flow to verify authentication functionality
 - **Next Steps**: Recommend deploying the application to production once authentication is verified and working properly